UniFi access point mounted on plaster ceiling in historic home

 Run Cat6 or Cat6a from the rack to each AP location before finishes return.
 Use flexible conduit when drilling through masonry, leave accessible junction boxes with engraved labels, and record the route in your documentation set.

 Size PoE switches for current draw plus at least 30 percent headroom.
+A 110W+ budget is safer once you reach four or more APs.
 Label both ends with heat-shrink or engraved tags so future technicians can service the run without guesswork.

 TP-Link LS108GP | 8 Port PoE Gigabit Ethernet Switch | 8 PoE+ Port @ 62W | Plug & Play | Extend Mode | PoE Auto Recovery | Desktop/Wall Mount | Silent Operation